mathias-mike/Analyzing-Data/README.md

 * WeRateDogs Analysis
 * Ford GoBike share system analysis

 Each folder contains files related to the projects and a README.md file that gives a brief description of the project.
-The .ipynb files and the notebook file that contain each projects code and all analysis performd to gain insight form the given data.
+The .ipynb files are the notebook file that contain each projects code and all analysis performd to gain insight form the given data.

 Please feel free to peruze.